 Tip: Some stations are quite complex and spread out, such as Chatelet or Opera.
 To transfer to another line, it can be a long walk up and down through various tunnels and stairs.
 There aren’t aren’t always escalators, so consider this if you have a stroller.

 Museums & Monuments –

-Lines for popular museums or monuments such as the Louvre, Musee d’Orsay, Versailles, Eiffel Tower, get quite long, especially on weekends, so buy tickets in advance online, or use a museum pass, such as the Paris Pass.
+For popular monuments such as the Louvre, Musee d’Orsay, Versailles, Eiffel Tower, essential to buy tickets in advance online, or use a museum pass, such as the Paris Pass.

 Some museums are open every day, others closed on Monday, some on Tuesday.
 Make a note about museums you plan to visit, so you aren’t disappointed trying to visit a museum on the day it’s closed.
 Museums are typically closed on May 1, December 25.